star0202/star0202/README.md

 # About Me
 Hi!
 I'm Student Developer Starcea(or star0202_dev)

-I mainly use Python, but I am also interested in TypeScript and Java!
+I mainly use Python, but I am also interested in TypeScript, C++ and Java!

 I also like discrete math, physics and chemistry (btw I hate biology..)